Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 unused devices: <none>
 ```

 This command shows our RAID volumes, but not the partition sizes.
-We can find that with the following command:
+We can find that information using `fdisk -l`:

 /// details | **fdisk -l**